Braekpo1nt/MCTManager/README.md

 ## Plugins
 Required plugins.
 Read this or you will get errors.

-- This plugin depends on [Multiverse-Core v4.3.1](https://github.com/Multiverse/Multiverse-Core/releases/tag/v4.3.1)
 - This plugin softdepends on [LuckPerms](https://www.spigotmc.org/resources/luckperms.28140/) or any permissions manager (only tested with LuckPerms)
-  - You will need to give all players the `mv.bypass.gamemode.*`, as this is the only way to avoid Multiverse-Core forcing gamemodes on your players during your games.
+  - If you use [Multiverse-Core v4.3.1](https://github.com/Multiverse/Multiverse-Core/releases/tag/v4.3.1) in your server, You will need to give all players the `mv.bypass.gamemode.*`, as this is the only way to avoid Multiverse-Core forcing gamemodes on your players during your games.
     - If you don't give this permission to all participants, they will be able to respawn by disconnecting and reconnecting, and will often be in the wrong game mode when travelling worlds.

 # Commands